Playing too many tables. Treating every player the same. Not understanding basic math.

-The same philosophy is true in online poker.
+The same philosophy is true in online poker for real money.
 I believe you should play one table until you consistently make a profit over a sustained period.

 Then add a second table, rinse, and repeat.
 You will reach a number where your game suffers.

 Fix it by dropping the requisite number of tables until you show a profit again.

 I hated math in school and this is a problem when it comes to falling in love with poker.

 Even today I don't understand the intricacies.
 It's a big leak.
 It's a block that I don't want to manage.